 Though you wouldn't believe it, you CAN do French Polynesia on a shoestring.
 Well, still more expensive than South East Asia, but way cheaper than staying in the over-priced overwater bungalows.

 For accomodations, you have the option of staying on campgrounds, though this is the least comfortable one, and depending on the season (too rainy, to hot) might not be a vacation.
 Or you go local, and stay in one of te countless "fares" (=pensions) that you find on all islands.
 Most don't have the perfect white sand beach you are looking for, but it's usually not far to walk, or a shuttle is included.
 (My favorite fares are these two: Rohotu fare on Bora Bora www.rohotufarelodge.com/ and Vanira Lodge on Tahiti www.vaniralodge.com/).

 Most fares don't include meals, but there are plenty of local eating options.
 The best and cheapest are usually the food trucks called roulottes.
 Most of them show up in the evenings, on some closed supermarkets or car parks space.
 Just ask your host, and they will be able to point to the closest one.

 If you haven't decided yet where you want to go, have a look at this overview of the ten French Polynesian islands we visited this spring and find your favorites: www.travelintense.com/eco-travel-destinations/french-polynesia

-Have fun! almost 3 years ago
+Have fun! about 3 years ago